phax/ph-parent-pom/README.md

 ## News and noteworthy

+* v2.0.3 - work in progress
+    * Updated to forbiddenapis 3.5.1
 * v2.0.2 - 2023-03-30
     * Updated the configuration of the license-maven-plugin
     * Updated to SLF4J 2.0.7